 The Life of a Power Take-off Depends on You

-The power take-off is a critical component of a work truck’s hydraulic system as it transfers the power of the vehicle’s engine to auxiliary components executing a given application.
-As the power take-off is mounted to the transmission, PTO failure due to neglected maintenance can cause downtime resulting in loss of revenue.
+The power take-off (PTO) is a critical component of a work truck’s hydraulic system as it transfers the power of the vehicle’s engine to auxiliary components executing a given application.
+As the PTO is mounted to the transmission, PTO failure due to neglected maintenance can cause downtime resulting in loss of revenue.

 “A visual inspection of the PTO needs to be done weekly,” he said.
 “Many issues with PTOs could be prevented if these guidelines were followed.”

 These visual inspections should include looking for leaks, checking for signs of wear, and ensuring that the hose and wires are secured to the PTO and not rubbing against the transmission or other components—which can lead to fraying and leaks.
 Beyond visual ques, make sure to listen for any changes in normal sounds during operation as well.

 "A good practice to follow is to perform the PTO maintenance along with regularly scheduled oil changes and checks because both the PTO and transmission use the same oil for lubrication and operation," said Cole.
 "Because all of the maintenance is being completed simultaneously, downtime is minimized.”

 Assuming there are no red flags during a visual or aural inspection, Cole recommends performing the first physical inspection for severe-duty applications after 100 hours of use.
 If after 100 hours of use extensive wear is noted, physical maintenance should be scheduled more frequently.